Batres3/daggerheart-tracker/README.md

 ### TTRPG plugins

-If you're using Obsidian to run/plan a TTRPG, you may find my other plugins useful:
+If you're using Obsidian to run/plan a TTRPG, you may find these other plugins by the original author useful

 - **[Obsidian Leaflet](https://github.com/valentine195/obsidian-leaflet-plugin)** Adds interactive maps to Obsidian notes
 - **[Dice Roller](https://github.com/valentine195/obsidian-dice-roller)** Inline dice rolling for Obsidian